whiteboards/mobile-starter/README.md

 - [ ] "native" feel, this can be accomplished with a native implementation, or something like `react-native`
 - [ ] Data input (it can't be read-only)
 - **Must be submitted by August 16, 2017.
 Submit with PR** It is a short timeframe, but this is on purpose.
+ - Make a PR on this readme and add your application repo to the list of `POC`'s if it isn't a fork of this repository.

 ## Optional Checkboxes
 You don't have to have these things, but it would be cool if you did.